grssnbchr/categorical-spatial-interpolation/analysis/index.md

 be: 300.
 A higher number results in an almost quadratically increasing computing time.
 A lower number takes faster to compute, but yields a less continuous, more pixelated surface.
-Try out different values here and look at the end result if you don't know what I mean :-)
+Try out different values here and look at the end result if you don’t know what I mean :-)

 From that number, the height of the grid in pixels is computed (because that depends on the aspect ratio of Germany).